 –> our distinct physical sentiencies/sense impressions such as the visual impression: blue

-–> our perceptions, which are more complex than distinct sense impressions for they consist of many different physical sentiencies of our inner life as well as of our surroundings: Blue isn‘t just blue here but it becomes a perception which takes to mean that we associate certain things with it.
-This blue I perceive right now is a clear and fresh blue.
+–> our perceptions, which are more complex than distinct sense impressions for they consist of many different physical sentiencies of our inner life as well as of our surroundings: Blue isn‘t just blue here, but it becomes a perception which takes to mean that we associate certain things with it.
+This blue I perceive right now is bright and fresh.
 It seems smooth but of depth to me.

 –> our assessments of our perceptions